csgf/sonification-portlet/docs/index.rst

    :align: center
    :target: https://www.jyu.fi/hum/laitokset/musiikki/en/research/coe/materials/miditoolbox/

-If *MIDI Analysis* is enabled, a compilation of functions for analyzing and visualizing MIDI files in the Matlab [1_] computing environment will be used
+If MIDI Analysis is enabled, a compilation of functions to analyze and visualize MIDI files in the Matlab ([1_]) computing environment will be used.

 A typical simulation produces, at the end, the following files:

 .. code:: bash

-        ]$ tree ASTRASoundTimbreReconstructionSimulationStarted_148681/
+        ]$ tree DataSonificationSimulationStarted_148682
-        ASTRASoundTimbreReconstructionSimulationStarted_148681/
-        ├── AstraStk.err
-        ├── AstraStk.out
+        DataSonificationSimulationStarted_148682/
-        ├── bachfugue.wav (8.7M)
+        ├── messages.mid
         ├── output.README
+        ├── Text2Midi.err
-        └── samples.tar.gz (589M)
+        └── Text2Midi.out

 ============
 References